sroemer/nftables-rulesets/README.md

 ## rulesets in this repository

-basic: simple ruleset which only allows incoming ssh connections on port 22
+basic : simple ruleset which only allows incoming ssh connections on port 22
+server: my server ruleset with additional services (some on non-standard ports)

 ## using a ruleset